reluce/szurubooru-toolkit/README.md

 __Usage__
 ```
-usage: auto-tagger [-h] [--sankaku_url SANKAKU_URL] [--add-tags ADD_TAGS] [--remove-tags REMOVE_TAGS] query
+usage: auto-tagger [-h] [--add-tags ADD_TAGS] [--remove-tags REMOVE_TAGS] query

 This script will automagically tag your szurubooru posts based on your input query.

 positional arguments:
   query                 Specify a single post id to tag or a szuru query.
 E.g. "date:today tag-count:0"

-optional arguments:
+options:
   -h, --help            show this help message and exit
-  --sankaku_url SANKAKU_URL
-                        Fetch tags from specified Sankaku URL instead of searching SauceNAO.
-  --add-tags ADD_TAGS   Specify tags, separated by a comma, which will be added to all posts matching your query
+  --add-tags ADD_TAGS   Specify tags, separated by a comma, which will be added to all posts matching your query.
   --remove-tags REMOVE_TAGS
-                        Specify tags, separated by a comma, which will be removed from all posts matching your query
+                        Specify tags, separated by a comma, which will be removed from all posts matching your query.
 ```

 __Examples__